 The Neuroscience Behind Habit Formation

 As habits form, the brain creates a loop consisting of a cue, routine, and reward.
+Understanding the neuroscience of habit loops and how to rewire them is foundational to making lasting change.
 This loop becomes increasingly automated, requiring less conscious effort to initiate and complete the behavior.
 The prefrontal cortex, responsible for decision-making, becomes less active during habitual behaviors, allowing the basal ganglia to take over.

 Neuroplasticity and Its Role in Changing Habits